12 TikTok Food Influencers to Partner With in 2025

 tiktok food influencers to partner with how.kev.eats

-Kevin Noparvar, @how.kev.eats, is an LA-based influencer who built a massive following by creating content centered on honest food reviews.
-His scope of review is limitless, as he usually tries everything, from street food to high-end restaurants.
-His audience trusts him because he provides transparent ratings and is not afraid to give a low score if a meal doesn’t meet his expectations.
+Kevin Noparvar, @how.kev.eats, is an LA-based food blogger who built a massive following by creating content centred on honest food reviews.
+His scope is limitless — he tries everything from street food to high-end restaurants, and his audience trusts him because he’s not afraid to give a low score when a dish doesn’t deliver.

-His videos, which often include ASMR and close-up shots of him eating, are highly engaging and very satisfying to watch.
-He often reviews restaurants without payment, making him a good fit for fast-food chains and beverage companies confident in their product quality.
+His videos, which often include ASMR and close-up shots, are highly engaging and satisfying to watch.
+He often reviews restaurants without payment, making him a great fit for fast-food chains and beverage brands confident in their product quality.

 4. Cozyivn